ibm-cloud-docs/power-iaas/vpn-connections.md

 The next step is to configure your on-premises VPN gateway peer to connect to your IBM Cloud VPN Gateway for Power Virtual Server Service instance.
 The configuration depends on the type of VPN gateway.
 See the following topics for details.

+Any configurations that are not listed in this section are not supported by PowerVS.
+If you need a different configuration or predictable performance, you must opt for the configuration that is described in [Site-to-site VPN connectivity](/docs/power-iaas?topic=power-iaas-vpn-connectivity).

 - [Connecting to a Juniper vSRX peer](/docs/vpc?topic=vpc-juniper-vsrx-config)
 - [Connecting to a strongSwan peer](/docs/vpc?topic=vpc-strongswan-config)
 - [Connecting to a IBM Cloud VPC VPN Gateway peer](/docs/vpc?topic=vpc-vpn-overview)